DavyVan/MiniCaffe/README.md

 ## NOTICE

 1. Add wrapper for each layer.
-For example: FullyConnectedLayer has a wrapper fc(Net* net, name, lefts, right[, _layer specific params_])
+For example: FullyConnectedLayer has a wrapper "FullyConnectedLayer FullyConnectedLayer::fc(Net* net, name, lefts, right[, _layer specific params_])"
 2. Call base class Layer's constructor function with layer's name
 3. Must provide get_outputs_dim().
 Each blob has 4 dimensions \[batchsize, x, y, z\].
 If exist more than one blobs, concatenate them in one integer array.